AshleyYakeley/NixVirt/README.md

   State to put the domain in (running/stopped), or null to ignore.
   Default: `null`.

-  :warning: If this option is specified and not null, any libvirt domain not defined in the list will be removed.
+  :warning: If this option is specified and not null, any libvirt domain not defined in the list will be deleted.
+  Deleting a domain will not delete its volumes, NVRAM, or TPM state.

 * `virtualisation.libvirt.<connection>.networks` (list of sets)
 Each set represents a libvirt network, and has these attributes: